Table of Contents

 WHAT ARE TORI AND DO THEY NEED TO BE REMOVED?

-Tori or exostosis are bony protuberances that are outside the normal structure of the bone.
+Tori, or exostosis, are bony protuberances that are outside the normal structure of the bone.
 They occur in 25% of people.
 Tori can be found on the roof of the mouth, on the inside of the lower jaw, or even on the outside of the upper or lower jaws.
 Not all tori needs to be removed.
 Typically, they are removed when they are increasing in size and interfering with function.
-Frequently, patients say my dentist can’s take x-rays on me anymore because of these bony outgrowths.
+Frequently, patients say my dentist can’t take x-rays on me anymore because of these bony outgrowths.
 Some patients also complain that food gets caught underneath them or they are affecting their speech, displacing their tongue, and making it difficult to eat.
 It is Dr. Maranon’s opinion that when someone starts experiencing any of these conditions they should be evaluated for removal.
 The recovery for tori removal is faster when they are removed when they are smaller.

 HOW DO ORTHODONTISTS AND ORAL SURGEONS WORK TOGETHER?